SCS-CBU-CED-IAM/mobileid-helper/README.md

 The actual resources are translated in EN, DE, FR, IT.
 Refer to the files in the `language/` folders.

 ### Language detection
 The application detects the current browser language and uses it.
 If the detected language is not supported it will fallback to english.
 With the ?lang parameter the detection can be turned off and a specific language can be enforced.
-Example http://webserver/mobileid?lang=fr to force the french language.
+Example http://webserver/mobileid?lang=fr to force the usage of the french language.